gabrielcapilla/nitch/README.md

 # Nitch

 A lightning-fast system fetch utility written in [Nim](https://github.com/nim-lang/Nim) that displays your system information alongside a customizable logo in the terminal.
-Similar to neofetch alternative but optimized for performance  without any dependencies.
+Optimized for performance without any dependencies.

 <div align="center">
   <img src="preview.webp" alt="Example output of Nitch system fetch tool" width="500"/>